2Parale/2Performant-Product-Importer/readme.txt

 == Frequently Asked Questions ==

 = I have installed the plugin, added a product from a feed, but it doesn't show up on my website.
-Why? =
+Why? = You have to manually display the product fields using the `tp_the_product_field( $key )` method.

-You have to manually display the product fields using the `tp_the_product_field( $key )` method.
+= Whoa!
+That product snippet looks totally awkward on my blog.
+You call that looking good? = Actually, no. But there's a reason for it: you can do your own styling depending on your theme and imagination.
+Just add some CSS for the mentioned classes and you should be OK.

 == Screenshots ==